AirtestProject/Poco-SDK/README.md

 # poco-sdk

-This repo collects all implememented versions of poco-sdk.
+This repo contains all implememented poco-sdk, for most popular game engines.

-Each directory holds the specific poco-sdk.
-You can simply copy the corresponding whole sub-directory to your project and import the module/class in your game scripts.
+Each directory is an engine specific poco-sdk implementation.
+You can simply copy the corresponding directory to your project and initialize the module/class from your game scripts.

-See [Integration Guide]() for more details.
+`sdk` directory contains the unimplemented language specific base sdk, which can be used to implement an poco-sdk for other game engines

+For more detailed integration steps, please refer to [Integration Guide]().